Treating chronic myeloid leukaemia (CML) with TKIs

 Monitoring response to TKI treatment

-When you first start treatment with a TKI, you will be monitored by your healthcare team every 1 to 2 weeks.
+When you first start treatment with a tyrosine kinase inhibitor (TKI), you will be monitored by your healthcare team every 1 to 2 weeks.

 At these check-ups, your doctor will:

-- ask about any new symptoms or side effects from treatment
+• ask about any new symptoms or side effects of treatment

-These test results help your doctors know how well the treatment is working to control the leukaemia.
-They will also check for any side effects.
-They can make any changes if needed.
+These test results help your doctors know how well the treatment is working.
+They will also check for any side effects and make any changes if needed.

-As time goes on, you will not need to see your doctors as often.
+As time goes on, you will not need to meet with your doctors as often.
 Eventually, you may only need a check-up every 3 to 6 months.

 Levels of response to treatment in CML

-The aim of treatment is to put chronic myeloid leukaemia (CML) into remission and keep it in remission.
-This means there are no signs of leukaemia in your blood during a standard blood test.
+The aim of treatment is to put the CML into remission.
+This means there are low levels or no signs of CML in your blood during a standard blood test.
 It does not mean the leukaemia has completely gone.
 You will need to keep taking treatment to keep the leukaemia in remission.
 Because there are still leukaemia cells, your doctors may use the word response instead of remission.

 There are different levels of response.
-These are based on the results of different tests that look for leukaemia cells as the leukaemia responds to treatment.
+These are based on the results of different tests that look at how leukaemia cells respond to treatment.

-A haematological response is the first level of response to treatment.
-It is measured with a full blood count.
-After you start treatment, you will have regular blood tests to check this response.
+This is the first level of response to treatment.
+It is measured with a full blood count (FBC).

 When you first develop CML, the number of white blood cells in your blood is usually high.
 If there is a complete haematological response, it means:

-- your full blood count has gone back to normal
+• your FBC has gone back to normal

-A cytogenetic response is the next level of response.
-It refers to the amount of Philadelphia chromosome in the blood and bone marrow.
-As treatment starts working, the number of Philadelphia chromosome-positive (Ph+) cells in the blood and bone marrow goes down.
+This refers to the amount of Philadelphia chromosome in the bone marrow and blood.
+It involves having a bone marrow sample taken.
+As your treatment starts working, the number of Philadelphia chromosome-positive (Ph+) cells in your bone marrow reduces.

 A PCR test is done with a blood test.
 You will have blood taken for a PCR test when you are first diagnosed with CML.
 After this, you will have a PCR test every 3 months.